How the Enrolled Agent Exam Is Scored: Scaled Scoring Explained

 Scaled scoring for the Enrolled Agent exam is a method used to standardize scores across multiple exam versions.
 The EA exam consists of three parts, each containing 100 multiple-choice questions.
 Since different versions of the exam are administered, scaled scoring ensures that scores are comparable, even if one version is slightly more challenging.

-Scaled Scoring Explained
+How Scaled Scoring Works

 Why Scaled Scores?